xXTacticalWaffleXx/skyblock-death-tracker/README.md

 if you build this repo on plain msvc please make a pull request with those instructions

+compile.sh and download.sh are scripts that can be used to well, download and compile the code if you dont want to write out the whole compile command every time you update the program and the download script can be used to get the code if you dont want to fuck about with using git or downloading files manually

 feel free to contact me on

 discord: tactical waffle#1560